 Note: Any property purchased for ESEA equitable services in private schools is the property of the LEA (Sections 1117 and 8501).

 5.2.a.
-Required Documentation - Policy
+Required Documentation - Policy or Internal Procedures

 The local policy on capitalization of equipment, including threshold used to determine when equipment is determined to be a capital item.

 5.2.a.
 Rubic